Weaving in Beauty Navajo Weaving Techniques Class August 2021

-A Navajo Weaving Technqiues Class Like No Other: Where You Will Go
+A Navajo Weaving Techniques Class Like No Other: Where You Will Go

 Our week-long weaving class is a seven-day total immersion into weaving and modern Navajo life in and near the Navajo Nation at our store in the very diverse and artistically vibrant community of Gallup, New Mexico.
-We stay in modern accommodations at the Best Western Plus about a mile from the store, and we will help shuttle you back and forth to the hotel as needed.
-There are six great places to eat within walking distance and we are located in the heart of the downtown arts district.
+We stay in contemporary accommodations at the Best Western Plus about a mile from the store, and we will help shuttle you back and forth to the hotel as needed.
+There are six great places to eat within walking distance, and our store is in the downtown arts district.
 Part of the day you’ll learn Navajo weaving techniques and another slice of our time is spent exploring the weaving related attractions in the area.
 Our days typically start at 8 AM, and we call it quits at 9 PM.
 We weave on a traditional loom, sitting in a chair.
 You may sit on the floor if you would like to, but it is not a requirement.
 Since the Gallup Inter-tribal Ceremonial occurs during the class, many of our activities revolve around this unique and fascinating event.

 - Gallup Inter-tribal Ceremonial Night Parade and Morning Parade